unnamedd/Powerline/README.md

 ## License

-Pin is released under the MIT license.
+Powerline is released under the MIT license.
 See LICENSE for details.

 ## About Formbound